sulu/docs/detail-specification/300-webspaces/DET-304-rlp-strategies.md

 ##### Strategy

-Generates a Resource Locator (string) form a given Structure.
+Generates a Resource Locator (string) form a given Structure (current implemented only tree).

 * Short - as short as Possible:
 	* try if title is a valid unique RL